CoolandNiceGuy/blogging-with-bear/README.md

 This extracts the public-tagged notes, formats them as a static HTML site, and rsyncs them to your server.

-You will need to change some variables in `bear-export.php` to make this work for your particular setup.
+You will need to change some variables in `config.php` to make this work for your particular setup.

 ## Acknowledgements